Traditional Cyprus Food

 In Cyprus pork is often used and also fish such as swordfish which is chunkier and less likely to fall off the skewer.

-Vegetarian souvlaki can be made with veggies such as peppers, red onions, tomatoes, courgettes and aubergines.
-Delicious served with pougouri or in a warm pitta bread with tahini.
+Vegetarian souvlaki can be made with peppers, red onions, tomatoes, courgettes and aubergines.
+Delicious served with pougouri or in a warm pitta bread sprinkled with tahini.

 Desserts & Cakes

-Baklava can be found all over Cyprus and Greece, Lebanon and many other parts of the Middle East.
-This lovely dessert is made with filo pastry, nuts, spices and loads of lovely rose or orange scented syrup.
+Baklava is popular in Cyprus, Greece, Lebanon and many other parts of the Middle East.
+This lovely dessert is made with filo pastry, nuts, spices and loads of rose or orange scented syrup.

 These honey balls are made for festivals and also enjoyed throughout the year.